AlgiuA/tests.median/README.md

 The purpose of this exercise is to implement the algorithm that computes the median for an integer array and the associated unit tests.

-Feel free to modify everything (assembly names and structure, class names, method names, code organization, etc.).
+Feel free to modify everything (assembly names and structure, class names, method names, code organization, etc.) so that we get a feeling on how you code